Ameen Faheem

 Earning Bachelor of Science in political science from the University of Sindh in 1961, he started his political activism in 1970 and contested successfully the 1970 general elections and was a close ally of Benazir Bhutto during the 1990s.
-He is the spiritual figure of the Sarvari Jama'at as well as the prominent sufist in his native province, Sindh.
+He was the spiritual figure of the Sarvari Jama'at as well as the prominent Sufi in his native province, Sindh.
 After successfully contesting the 2008 general elections, he notably stepped down for the candidacy of prime minister office in favour of Yousaf Raza Gillani.

-Biography and overview
+Early and personal life

 Family roots and early years

-Makhdoom Muhammad Ameen Faheem was born in Hala in Sindh, which is located 200 km off the southern port city of Karachi, on 4 August 1939.
-His father, Makhdoom Muhammmad Zaman was the 17th spiritual leader of Sarwari Jammat and as well a powerful feudal figure in the province.
+Makhdoom Muhammad Ameen Faheem was born in Hala in Sindh, which is located 200 km off the southern port city of Karachi, on 4 August 1940.
+His father, Makhdoom Muhammad Zaman was the 17th spiritual leader of Sarwari Jammat and as well a powerful feudal figure in the province.
 His father was one of the prominent 67 participants who laid the foundation of the Pakistan Peoples Party where he was made the senior vice-chairman of the party and PPP was founded at his house in Hala, Sindh.
 Makhdoom Muhammad Zaman 'Talib ul Mola' successfully contested the 1970 general elections and stepped into the national parliament as a member of parliament (MP).
 Makhdoom Muhammad Zaman was also offered many high-ranking posts in the time of General Muhammad Zia-ul-Haq, but he refused and chose to stay in Hala and look after his Sarwari Jamaat.

 Education and early career

 Amin Fahim completed his primary education in 1955 from Hala and did matriculation from a local high school in his native town Hala, in 1957.
 After passing the university entrance exams, Fahim enrolled in the University of Sindh as an undecided major and declared his major in 1958 at the department of social sciences.
-Faheem declared major in political science and gained Bachelor of Science (with honours) in political science from the Sindh University in 1961.
+Faheem declared his major in political science and gained a Bachelor of Science (with honours) in political science from the University of Sindh in 1961.

+Spirituality

+Makhdoom Amin Fahim was also the leader of the largest spiritual group of people called the "Sarwari Jamaat" in Pakistan, consisting of millions of people across the world.

+It was recorded that Sarwari Jamaat consisted of 900,000 people, 300 years ago and was titled as the 'No Lakhi Gadi' which means the Gaddi of 900,000 disciples.

+Relationships and children

+He was once married to Dina, elder sister of famous Bangladeshi singer Runa Laila who later died due to cancer.
+He was married thrice.
+He had 9 sons and 3 daughters from different wives.

 Political career

+Early career with the PPP

-During the popular wave of Pakistan Peoples Party for 1970 general election, Faheem joined the party as the junior member.
+During the popular wave of Pakistan Peoples Party for the 1970 general election, Faheem joined the party as the junior member.
 He successfully contested the elections, securing his NA-Thatta constituency in Sindh.
 He served in the Sindh Assembly on PPP platform, working on human rights affairs and educational development.